sartography/SpiffWorkflow/doc/bpmn/advanced.rst

 In `Custom Script Engines`_ , we add some custom methods and objects to our scripting environment.
 We create a simple class (a :code:`namedtuple`) that holds the product information for each product.

-We'd like to be ble to save and restore our custom object.
+We'd like to be able to save and restore our custom object.

 .. code:: python